005401/psss_processing/README.md

 parameter are then forwarded to the output stream.
 The spectrum is also sent to the specified PV.

 The names in the output stream are based on the PV name of the incoming camera image.
-For this documentation we suppose that the camera image PV name is **CAMERA:FPICTURE**.
+For this documentation we suppose that the camera PV prefix is **SARFE10-PSSS055**.

 Output stream contains:
-- CAMERA:FPICTURE (The original camera image)
+- SARFE10-PSSS055:FPICTURE (The original camera image)
-- CAMERA:FPICTURE.spectrum (The spectrum, calculated after manipulating the original image)
+- SARFE10-PSSS055:FPICTURE.spectrum (The spectrum, calculated after manipulating the original image)
-- CAMERA:FPICTURE.processing_parameters (The processing parameters used to manipulate the image)
+- SARFE10-PSSS055:FPICTURE.processing_parameters (The processing parameters used to manipulate the image)

-The manipulated image (rotated and thresholded) is not included in the output stream.
+The manipulated image (rotated and thresholded) is not included in the output stream, but is available for inspection via the /image REST endpoint (returns a PNG image).

 The setting with which to manipulate the image can be set via the REST Api - either directly using HTTP calls (curl), or by using the provided Python client.